-United Airlines is one of what are now only three major global air carriers based in the US.
+United Airlines is the smallest of what are now only three major international air carriers based in the US.
 The business was created in 2010 from the merger of the old United with Continental Airlines.
 It was until recently the leader by international passengers, having carved out a strong global profile during the 1980s and 1990s through the acquisition of worldwide routes from failing giant PanAm and the creation of the Star Alliance with Lufthansa and other carriers.
 The path has never been easy.
-The global airline industry has been in turmoil since 2001 as a result of the economic fallout from terrorist attacks - from which United was a particular victim - cumbersome internal security measures and (for a while) soaring fuel prices.
+The global airline industry has been in turmoil since 2001 as a result of the economic fallout from terrorist attacks - from which United was a particular victim - cumbersome internal security measures and volatile fuel prices.
 Until the beginning of 2006, United spent more than two years in bankruptcy protection, struggling to find a way to restructure its finances.
 All the US carriers agreed that the disappearance of one of the majors would relieve the general pressure across the industry as a whole, but United had to fight hard to ensure it didn't become the fall-guy for its rivals.
 After several years of on-off negotiations, it finally secured an agreement to merge with rival Continental.
 Further consolidation among rival carriers eventually pushed it into 3rd place by passenger miles.
 United's position has been further weakened by a series of unlucky breaks as well as an unerring ability to shoot itself in the foot with PR blunders.
 Oscar Munoz is CEO.
 Revenues for 2017 were $37.7bn.
 United declared a total of 148m passengers carried and 216bn revenue passenger miles travelled.
 United was originally established in the 1920s as a subsidiary of aircraft manufacturer Boeing, but was spun off as a separate company in the 1930s.
 By 1961 it was the world's largest commercial airline.

 Which agencies handle advertising for United Airlines?
 Find out more from Adbrands Account Assignments

 Who are the competitors of United Airlines?
 United's main competitors are the two main US-based international carriers, American Airlines and Delta as well as domestic giant Southwest and other regional and foreign companies.
-See also Travel & Leisure Sector index for other companies
+See also Travel & Leisure Sector index for other companies.

 Account assignments & selected contact information